-When the Title IX Coordinator has received a formal complaint, the Title IX Coordinator will also meet with the respondent and will:

-- Notify the respondent of the complaint and alleged policy violations; - Provide the respondent an explanation of the complaint resolution process, including the informal resolution process; - Notify the respondent of the importance of preservation of evidence; - Notify the respondent of any supportive/interim measures that have been put in place that directly relate to the respondent (i.e., no-contact order); - Notify the respondent of available supportive/interim measures; - Provide the respondent with information about on- and off-campus resources; - Advise the respondent of the right to have an advisor of choice, as applicable under the Policy; and - Explain the University's policy prohibiting retaliation.
+The Title IX Coordinator will also meet with the respondent and will notify the respondent of the complaint and alleged policy violations, provide an explanation of the complaint resolution process, including the informal resolution process, notify the respondent of any supportive measures that are in place as well as measures that are available to the respondent, provide information about on and off campus resources, and explain the University's policy prohibiting retaliation.

-This stage of initial review of the formal complaint by the Title IX Coordinator and initial notice of the allegations to the parties generally takes about ten (10) calendar days.
+The university will strive to complete the review of formal complaint and notice of allegations to the parties within ten (10) calendar days.

-The Informal Resolution Process
+Informal Resolution Process

-Following a formal complaint, at any time prior to reaching a determination regarding responsibility, the University may facilitate an informal resolution process.
-In cases involving allegations of sexual assault, domestic or dating violence, or stalking, informal resolution may not be appropriate.
-In addition, in cases involving allegations that an employee engaged in sexual harassment against a student, informal resolution is not appropriate.
+Once a formal complaint is received and at any time prior to reaching a determination regarding responsibility, the University may facilitate an informal resolution process.
+Participation in informal resolution is voluntary, and the complainant and respondent have the option to discontinue the informal process and request a formal complaint resolution process at any time prior to reaching an agreed upon resolution.
+In cases involving allegations of Sexual Assault or more serious Sexual Misconduct, informal resolution may not be appropriate.
+In addition, in cases involving allegations that an employee engaged in Title IX Sexual Harassment against a student, informal resolution is not appropriate.
+The informal resolution process ends when a resolution has been reached or when the complainant, the respondent, or the University terminates the process.
+A successful informal resolution results in a binding agreement between the parties and no appeal is available.